jenkinsci/synopsys-security-scan-plugin/README.md

 it must hold Repository permissions such as "Repository write" or "Repository admin."
 This token is employed when working at the repository level.
 To Generate this token, follow these instructions:
 >- First go to the source of your repository.
->- Click on the repostory settings icon.
+>- Click on the repository settings icon.
 >- Then click on the HTTP access tokens.
 >- Next click Create token button.
 >- Enter Token name.